SysKitTeam/docs-monitor/how-to/audit-events/configure-block-malicious-ip-addresses-feature.md

 ---
-title: >-
-  Configure SysKit Monitor server to support the Block Malicious IP Addresses feature
-description: >-
-  This article explains how to configure the SysKit server for the Block Malicious IP Addresses feature to work.
+description: This article explains how to configure the SysKit server for the Block Malicious IP Addresses feature to work.
-author: Andrea Budisa
-date: 30/6/2017
 ---

 # Configure SysKit Monitor server to support the Block Malicious IP Addresses feature